FrecceNere/deepl-in-sidebar/README.md

-# Webpage in Firefox Sidebar
+# DeepL in Firefox Sidebar

 ![License](https://img.shields.io/github/license/semanticdata/firefox-whatsapp-in-sidebar)

-A Firefox extension template to add any website to the sidebar.
+A Firefox extension to add DeepL to the sidebar.
 Meant as a workaround until this is supported natively (like in Brave, Zenbrowser and more).

 ## Usage